Xilinx/Vitis-AI/alveo/docs/multi-tenant-multi-fpga.md

 After a Vitis-AI runner object is created, an application may share the runner object to service multiple users.
 E.g., each user may make an independent call to `runner.execute_async()`, which returns a `job_id`.
 Each user can independently wait for their job to finish by calling `runner.wait(job_id)`.

-## 1 FPGA, Multiple Vitis-AI Runners
+## Single FPGA, Multiple Vitis-AI Runners

 Multiple Vitis-AI Runners may timeshare the same FPGA.
 The FPGA resource manager coordinates access to ensure each user gets a turn.
 If the FPGA is busy, the process is made to wait until the FPGA is free.